5.56 vs. 9mm: Carbine Caliber Conundrum

 Hunting

-I will keep this short: hunting options are limited with the 5.56, but the 9mm is even more limited (some hunters use it for hogs and coyotes).
-I’m sure someone has shot the buck of a lifetime with it, but it wasn’t created for hunting.
+Hunting options are limited with the 5.56, but the 9mm is even more limited (some hunters use it for hogs and coyotes).
+I'm sure someone has shot the buck of a lifetime with it, but it simply wasn't created for hunting.

-Though there are much better options for hunting than both cartridges, the 5.56 wins this section because it has a farther effective range and is more accurate at long range.
+Though there are many better options for hunting than either of these cartridges, the 5.56 wins this section.
+It has a farther effective range, and it is more accurate at long range.

 Ammo & Firearm Cost & Availability